Learning How to Live Free

 Jack Nicholson as Patrick McMurphy from the movie One Flew Over the Cuckoo's Nest

 Something about the movie did not feel right to me.
-Maybe my imagination had used the input from the novel to fix the characters in my mind, and made the characters as real as real-life.
+Maybe my imagination had used the input from the novel to fix the characters in my mind, and make the characters as real as real-life.
 The movie-characters did not do as good a job.
 They could not hold a candle to the "real" characters.

-While Ken Kesey published his novel in 1962, the movie did not come out until '75, starring Jack Nicholson as the mental patient Patrick McMurphy and Louise Fletcher as Nurse Ratched.
+While Ken Kesey published his novel in 1962, the movie did not come out until '75, starring Jack Nicholson as the mental patient Patrick McMurphy and Louise Fletcher as Head Nurse Ratched.
 Maybe Nicholson did not look enough like a gang-biker, and did not have McMurphy's requisite red hair; or maybe Fletcher's Southern accent did not fit the Pacific-Northwest locale.

 One Flew remains one of my favorite works.
 Ken Kesey also appears as a character in The Electric Kool-aid Acid Test, by Tom Wolfe, published in 1968; but whereas Wolfe continued to publish until his death in 2018, Kesey published little after One Flew, until his death in 2001.
 Disappointed readers could not understand it.
 He was not just a writer.
 He had an insider's view of the '60s Counterculture.
 Perhaps Kesey preferred to live out his novels, rather than write them.